 Figure 4 — Torsional Bracing

-In addition to beam bracing, AISC 341-10 Section E3.4c requires connections to be braced at the column.
+In addition to beam bracing, AISC 341-16 Section E3.4c requires connections to be braced at the column.
 When columns cannot be shown to remain elastic outside of the panel zone, column flanges shall be laterally braced at the levels of both the top and the bottom beam flanges.
 However, if the columns are shown to remain elastic outside of the panel zone, column flange bracing is required at the top flanges of the beams only.
 Each column flange brace shall be designed for a required strength that is equal to 2% of the available beam flange strength.
+For the Yield-Link moment connection, if the column is designed in accordance with Section 12.9 in AISC 358 (maximum nominal flexural strength is calculated using Sx, instead of Zx), only bracing at the level of the beam top flange is required.

 Bracing can be either direct or indirect stability bracing.
 Direct bracing is achieved through the use of member braces or other members (decks, slabs, etc.) attached to the column flange at or near the bracing point.
 Indirect bracing is achieved through connecting through the column web or stiffener plates.